winesapOS/winesapOS/README.md

 #### Docker or Podman Container

 winesapOS 4.0.0 and newer minimal images are extracted, archived, and then uploaded as container images to a [Quay.io container registry](https://quay.io/repository/lukeshortcloud/winesapos?tab=tags).
+Select older versions are also available.
+For versions that did not have a minimal image, the performance image was used instead.

 #### Windows Subsystem for Linux